mockingbirdnyc/wordpress-mag/wp-content/plugins/wp-edit/readme.txt

 WP Edit now uses a custom buttons API which allows other plugin/theme developers to add their editor buttons into the WP Edit button configuration; allowing a WP Edit user to place the plugin/theme buttons into any desired location.

 Refer your favorite plugin/theme developers to the [WP Edit Custom Buttons API](http://learn.wpeditpro.com/custom-buttons-api/) documentation to get your favorite buttons added to WP Edit.

-= Introduction =
-For a riveting video introduction into the possibilities available with WP Edit; please visit [Jupiter Jim's Marketing Team](http://jupiterjim.club/wordpress/tutorials/change-font-family-font-size-wordpress-4-4-1/).

 = Description =